 All of these avenues combined with LEAF’s experience in education and public engagement with food and farming, will help ensure SolACE’s results reach practical application in the wider agricultural industry.

-Key persons involved
+Key person involved